-\begin{rem} With the assumption of Theorem \ref{a2.7}, the equality $\mu_R (I)=v$ does not necessarily hold in general; see Example \ref{f3.11} (1).
-On the other hand, if $R$ is a one-dimensional Cohen-Macaulay local ring possessing minimal multiplicity, every Ulrich ideal $I$ satisfy that $R/I$ is a complete intersection and $\mu_R (I)=v$; see \cite[Theorem 4.5]{GIK}.
+\begin{rem} With the assumptions of Theorem \ref{a2.7}, the equality $\mu_R (I)=v$ does not necessarily hold in general; see Example \ref{f3.11} (1).
+On the other hand, if $R$ is a one-dimensional Cohen-Macaulay local ring possessing minimal multiplicity, then for every Ulrich ideal $I$ one has $R/I$ is a complete intersection and $\mu_R (I)=v$; see \cite[Theorem 4.5]{GIK}.

 \end{rem}